-1 Schmidt-Bleek and Coworkers,: The unfolding of the Factor 10- and MIPS- story (in English) at the Wuppertal Institute, Special Issue of the Fresenius Environmental Bulletin, Birkhaeuser, August 1993.
+1Schmidt-Bleek and Cowokers: The unfolding of the Factor 10- and MIPS-story (in English) at the Wuppertal Institute, Special Isue of the Fresenius Environmental Bulletin, Birkhaeuser, August 1993.

-2 F. Schmidt-Bleek, "Wieviel Umwelt braucht der Mensch - MIPS, das Mass fuer oekologisches Wirtschaften", Birkhaeuser, 1993.
-A Chinese translations is on the market.
-The Finnish version is in its second, and the Japanese version is in its 4th edition.
-An English translation is available on this Web Site under the title "The Fossil Makers".
+2F.
+Schmidt-Bleek, "Wieviel Umwelt braucht der Mensch - MIPS, das Mass fuer oekologisches Wirtschaften", Birkhaeuser, 1993.
+A Chinese translation is on the market.
+The Finnish Version is in ist second and the japanese is in ist 4th edition.
+The English translation is available on these sites unter "The Fossil Makers"

-- The current public budget situation in leading countries is unsustainable with respect to meeting known future social and economic needs 3. - The present taxation system is altogether economically wrong and unfair 4.
-Whereas labour costs are relatively high on account of considerable overheads, prizes of natural resources are kept low by not being taxed in tune with their contribution to the economic output, by perverse subsidies, by traditional cost-free extraction- and use rights and other politically motivated priorities 5.
+3See for instance Report (in German) by the Future Council of the state of Northrhine Westfalia, March 2004, Düsseldorf.
+To be published in English in 2004 4Report of the Future Council of the German State of Northrhine Wetfalia, March 2004 labour cost are relatively high on account of considerable overheads, prizes of natural resources are kept low by not being taxed in tune with their contribution to the economic output, by perverse subsidies by traditional cost-free extraction- and use rights and other politically motivated priorities5.
 As a consequence, the market causes a massive misallocation of natural resources.

 It is evident that only profound and systemic policy changes will secure the future and open the road to sustainability.
 It is no longer possible to continue introducing partial solutions to individual problems when they arise.
-Sustainable solutions require the simultaneous and evenhanded consideration of economic, social and ecological consequences of every impending decision.
+Sustainable solutions require the simultaneous and evenhanded consideration of economic, socual and ecological consequences of every impending decision.

-A recent article illustrated the macro-economic gains in Germany under condition that all currently profitable dematerialization measures would be undertaken and further, that financial gains would not be negotiated away by increasing the income of labor in tune with current practices 6.
+A recent article illustrated the potential macro-economic gains in Germany under condition that all currently profitable dematerialization measures would be undertaken and further, that financial gains would not be negotiated away by increasing the income of labor in tune with traditional practices6.
 Wage increases during the period of dematerialization were assumed to be those expected without the deliberate increase of resource productivity.
-Among the most interesting results were these: some 760 000 new jobs would be created, the GNP would rise by close to the 10 % and the government income would increase by ca. 20 billion Euro.
+Among the most interesting results of the study were these: some 760 000 new jobs would be created, the GNP would rise by close to the 10 % and the government income would increase by ca. 20 billion Euro.

-What is urgently needed now is a similarly exhaustive modeling effort to clarify the consequences of shifting the current overhead on labor to natural resources.
+What is urgently needed now is a similarly exhaustive modellng effort to clarify the consequences of shifting the current overhead on labor to natural resources.

-Based on such results one could conceive a step-by-step plan for approaching ecologically sustainable conditions in Germany.
-First, those dematerializations efforts would be launched that are already profitable under existing economic boundary conditions.
-Governments could simultaneously begin to re-orient their purchasing procedures, giving preference to dematerialized products and services.
-After some 2 - 3 years, fiscal reforms would commence in a carefully planned manner, previously shared and discussed with the public.
-Features protecting the
+Based on such results one could conceive a step-by-step plan for approaching ecologically and economically sustalnable conditions.
+First, those dematerialization efforts would be launched that are already profitable under existing eeonomic boundary conditions.
+Governments could simultaneously begin to re-orient their procurement procedures, giving increasingly preference to dematerialized products and services.
+Subsidies deleterious to saving resources would begin to be withdrawn.
+After some 2-3 years, fiscal reforms would commence in a carefully planned manner, previously shared and discussed with the public.
+Features protecting the sick and the poor would demand special attention.
+3 or 4 Years later, all measures leading to "Factor 10" would become fully operational, including the adjustment of norms, standards and practices and revoking special privileges of all kinds that provoke un-necessary resource and energy consumption.
+Among those to be eliminated eould be the right to levy-free lifting of resources from nature, including minerals, sand, gravel, flsh, and plants.